Welcome to Year 6!

 Remember to look in the ‘Gallery’ to see our latest photographs.

-SPRING TERM DIARY DATES
+AUTUMN TERM DIARY DATES

 My door is always open and I am happy to chat with parents about our topics and any work that we are covering in class.
 Please don’t hesitate to come and find me if you wish to discuss anything!